rust-unofficial/too-many-lists/src/sixth-variance.md

 NOPE.
 NO MAGIC HERE!
 NonNull just abuses the fact that `*const T` is covariant and stores that instead, casting back and forth between `*mut T` at the API boundary to make it "look like" it's storing a `*mut T`.
 That's the whole trick!
 That's how collections in Rust are covariant!
 And it's miserable!
 So I made the Good Pointer Type do it for you!
 You're welcome!
 Enjoy your subtyping footgun!

-The solution to all your problems it to use NonNull, and then if you want to have nullable pointers again, use `Option<NonNull<T>>`.
+The solution to all your problems is to use NonNull, and then if you want to have nullable pointers again, use `Option<NonNull<T>>`.
 Are we really going to bother doing that..?

 Yep!
 It sucks, but we're making *production grade linked lists* so we're going to eat all our vegetables and do things the hard way (we could just use bare `*const T` and cast everywhere, but I genuinely want to see how painful this is... for Ergonomics Science).